 Yes, we can provide 1:1 training but often people find this very expensive and very intensive.
 Although it depends on the course, student numbers are limited and you would normally find that our instructors provide plenty of advice and guidance on a 1:1 basis even within a normal public course.

 Who will be teaching me?

 Our instructors are all qualified and experienced within their field.
-At least one of our instructors holds an Honours Degree in Education, as well as being qualified in his field of expertise; this dual-role professionalism is at the heart of what we provide so you can be sure of supportive training to guide you through the course.
+Our Head of Department holds an Honours Degree in Education, as well as being qualified in their field of expertise; this dual-role professionalism is at the heart of what we provide so you can be sure of supportive training to guide you through the course.

 Local Hotels / B&B's

-I'm not from the Reading area - where can I stay?
+I'm not from the Marlow / Maidenhead area - where can I stay?

-There are a number of places to stay that are local to the workshops here at Land Based Training.
+There are a number of places to stay that are local to the workshops here at BCA Landbased.
 Please be aware that we have no affiliations with any of those listed below:

 I'm dyslexic, and worried that I won't be able to keep up on the course.
 Can you help?